gdsge/gdsge.github.io/source/usage/functions.rst

         inbound var1 var1_lb var1_ub;

-    If the lower and upper bounds of a `var_policy` cannot be determined ex-ante, specify tight bounds and use the adaptive bound option as
+    If the lower and upper bounds of a `var_policy` cannot be determined ex-ante, specify tight bounds and use the adaptive bound option such as

     .. code-block:: GDSGE

         inbound var1 var1_lb var1_ub adaptive(2.0);

-    This will adjust bounds by expanding the lower and upper bounds by a factor of 2.0 after each time iteration, if `UseAdaptiveBound` is set as one.
-If option `UseAdaptiveBoundInSol` is set to one, after a failed attempt in finding a solution within the bounds and the equation solver returns a failed solution that hits the lower or upper bound, the bound will be expanded.
+    This will adjust bounds by expanding the lower and upper bounds by a factor of 2.0 after each policy iteration, if `UseAdaptiveBound` is set to one.
+If option `UseAdaptiveBoundInSol` is set to one, after a failed attempt in finding a solution within the bounds and the equation solver returns a failed solution that hits the lower or upper bound, the bound will be expanded by a factor of 2.0.

 .. declare:: var_aux var1 var2[len2] ...